caodonnell/caodonnell.github.io/games/Readme.md

     * The forumulas to create the cells cite the `roundval` in cell `M3`
   * The section on `Additional Information about Amounts` also makes a note about the rounding.

+## Updating the board(s)

+Brief summary for updating the boards with new 5+ Club awardees:

+1. In the Google Spreadsheet, update the `5+ Club info` sheet.
+2. Ensure that new sites are added to the `5+ Club status` sheet.
+3. For sites that have not yet granted permission for us to include them (especially recent winners), send an email to request permission.
+4. If permission is granted, update the `data` sheet to include them, and look up nearby teacher salary and rental costs, drawing on GFO data.
+5. Depending on the cost of living, insert them into an existing Monopoly board.
+If necessary, duplicate a board to make a new one (potentially inserting some sites from other boards so they're more evenly distributed across boards).
+6. Update the `PhysTEC-opoly Board Comparison` sheet.
+7. Make sure the fancy formatted tables reflect the updated board(s).
+8. Update the Google Doc with the PhysTEC-opoly guide.
+Save it as a PDF to upload to this site.
+9. Update and/or create new `PhysTECedition_.js` files as needed.
+10. Update the main site to include links to the boards AND the table.

 # Original code